24/7 Software Menu

 Scott outlined interesting insight and notable improvements to their process that their reports brought to light.
 Most interesting, is that one section has the most overall activity on game day – something which would not be known without the reporting capabilities provided by 24/7 Software.

 “During the 2015 season, we had 100% of our incidents reported via the radio.
-During the 2016 season, we had 20% of our incidents reported via Text Communication and the Communicator App.
-During the 2017 season, we had 26% of our incidents reported via Text Communication and the Communicator App.”
+During the 2016 season, we had 20% of our incidents reported via Conversations and the Communicator App.
+During the 2017 season, we had 26% of our incidents reported via Conversations and the Communicator App.”